trishume/ratewithscience/Readme.md

 ## How To Use It Yourself

 Due to me using this as an experiment in trying out new experimental languages, this isn't that easy to deploy.
-But trust me it's easier with the new Nim version than the old Rust version.
+But trust me it's easier with the new D version than the Nim or Rust versions.
 Steps:
-- Generate or get a hold of some [wikicrush][] data, either running it yourself or using the versions I will eventually publish...
+- Generate or get a hold of some [wikicrush][] data, either running it yourself or using the version linked from the Readme.
-- Install the latest [Nim development version](https://github.com/Araq/Nim), jester segfaults on anything else.
-I use 165619552a7ad0fa4f594963ee0441dd711edfd4
+- Install a D compiler and [Dub](http://code.dlang.org/getting_started).
 - Clone `ratewithscience`
-- Clone the latest [Jester][] into a `jester` folder in the `ratewithscience` directory, I use cb54165b211bab0f1d67f90b978ed47d9f908343
 - Symlink the [wikicrush][] `data` folder into the `ratewithscience` directory.
 Technically it only needs `xindex.db` and `indexbi.bin`
-- Run `rake release` to compile a release build
-- Run `./server` to start the server
+- Run `dub run` to compile and start the server, or `dub build` to build a binary

 [wikicrush]: https://github.com/trishume/wikicrush
 [Jester]: https://github.com/dom96/jester